flippii/payara-rest-micro/README.md

 ## Microprofile Example

-A example with JAX-RS, Hal, OpenApi Doc, JPA, Config, Security and Metrics
+A example with JAX-RS, Hal, OpenApi Doc, JPA, PostgresSQL, Flyway, Config, Security and Metrics for Microprofile App's with Payara-Micro.

 ## Development with IntelliJ IDEA and Payara Micro